Jonathan India Player Props: Reds vs. Royals

 Jonathan India At The Plate

-- India has picked up an RBI in 31.8% of his games this year, with two or more RBI in 9.1% of his games.
-He has also plated three or more runs in three contests.
+- India has had at least one RBI in 32.8% of his games this year (22 of 67), with more than one RBI seven times (10.4%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.